-Starting this Sunday, April 3, with the Orthodox Church, we will explore questions about what Christians believe and why in both Sanctuary and Fellowship Hall worship services, as well as in an eight week study of Adam Hamilton’s book, “Christianity’s Family Tree.”
+Continuing this Sunday, April 24, with the Presbyterian Church, we will explore questions about what Christians believe and why in both Sanctuary and Fellowship Hall worship services, as well as in an eight week study of Adam Hamilton’s book, “Christianity’s Family Tree.”
 The following is a selection from that book:

 Shortly after Martin Luther led the initial revolt against the abuses of the Roman Catholic Church of his day, other reformers began making similar calls for change, in turn garnering their own followers.
 The proliferation of this process in centuries to come was one tragic outcome of Luther’s assertion that the Bible is the primary source of faith and practice and that individual Christians can interpret it apart from the church.
 Christian leaders who disagreed with one another on minor points of doctrine formed their own churches or denominations.
 The result was a seemingly endless line of disputes and disagreements, often about small matters of theology, that led to the splintering and fracturing of the Christian church into thousands of Protestant denominations and as many as 35,000 independent nondenominational churches in the United States alone.